A Natural Adaptive Process for Collective Decision-Making

-It has been observed repeatedly that without mutations (i.e., $r = 0$), the deterministic process described by the differential equation~\eqref{eq:diffeq1} does not in general converge, but only approaches an orbit of constant entropy relative to a zero of the fitness function $f$.
+Without mutations (i.e., $r = 0$), the deterministic process described by the differential equation~\eqref{eq:diffeq1} does not, in general, converge, but only approaches an orbit of constant entropy relative to a zero of the fitness function $f^{(0)}$.
 When introducing mutations, the limiting behavior of the process changes qualitatively (see \Cref{fig:3cycle+condorcetloser-cont}).
 As \Cref{thm:continuous} shows, it then converges to a zero of the fitness function.
 A similar observation has already been made by \citet[][Theorem 2.8]{Hofb11a}.